 Register to Participate

-Registration for the 2014 Challenge is OPEN!
+Registration for the 2014 Challenge is now CLOSED.

 Each team's teacher-coach must complete and submit the online registration form.